-- The EZ Cruise System will disengage throttle control when the throttle is brought back below the current RPM set position at that time.
-IF the engine RPM has been changed using the "+" or "-" momentary rocker switch during operation, the latest RPM position is the point where the cruise system will disengage throttle control once the throttle position is lower than that relative RPM position.
-The system will reengage once the throttle position is advanced back above the last set RPM position, as long as the motor was not turned off. - 2.
+- 1. The Digital Cruise System will disengage throttle control when the throttle is brought back below the current speed set position at that time.
+IF the engine speed has been changed using the "+" or "-" momentary rocker switch during operation, the latest speed position is the point where the cruise system will disengage throttle control once the throttle position is lower than that relative speed position.
+The system will reengage once the throttle position is advanced back above the last set speed position. - 2.
 The system can be completely disengaged by turning the system "OFF" using the rocker switch.
-If this is done while the boat is at speed and the system is engaged, the throttle will have to be moved below the set RPM position before it will completely disengage and allow the operator complete throttle control.
+If this is done while the boat is at speed and the system is engaged, the throttle will have to be moved below the set speed position before it will completely disengage and allow the operator complete throttle control.